SirDanMartin/DanoGrab/README.md

 # DanoGrab
- Arcade grabber/ufo machine built using an Arduino Mega and a Ramps board
+Configurable archade grabber machine/ufo catcher software that can be easily run off of an Arduino.
+It being written with the Arduino Mega and a Ramps 1.4 board in mind but with some configuration it could easily be used with an uno and CNC shield.